 1. Park City Museum

 Most people associate the state of Utah with the Mormon religion.
 The Mormons did discover most of Utah but not Park City.
-Silver ore was found in the mountains of Park City in 1868 and this is what put it on the map.
+Silver ore was found in the mountains of Park City in 1868, which put it on the map.
 From the 1870s to the early 1980s the 300 mines in and around Park City produced a half billion dollars worth of silver, lead, zinc, copper and gold.

 However, when silver prices dropped in the 1940s Park City became a bit of a ghost town.
-Locals had always skied as a means of getting around Park City but didn’t start focussing on it as a source of tourism until the 1960s.
+Locals had always skied to get around Park City but didn’t start focussing on it as a source of tourism until the 1960s.

 The Park City Museum is the perfect place to learn all about the city’s quirky and interesting history.
 The museum first opened 40 years ago and today it provides a range of interactive experiences to help take visitors back in time.
 Sit in a train carriage as you watch a video of the early arrivals into Park City.
 Go shopping in the re-creation of the general store.
 Be thrilled that you never had to use the old miner’s lift.